Digital China Wins the Future

 Home

 “No waiting, no watching, no slacking.”
-At the inaugural Digital China Summit in April 2018, Xi Jinping’s directive blazed across the main display board, capturing the urgency of his vision for Digital China.
+At the inaugural Digital China Summit in April 2018, Xi Jinping’s no-nonsense directive blazed across the main display board, capturing the urgency behind his vision for Digital China.

 The Problem: China’s national digital strategy remains a critical U.S. blind spot.

-June 2021: I rebuilt this website to warn that China’s three elite digital strategies — Digital China, Cyber Great Power, and Smart Society — were largely absent from Western discourse, despite their central place in Chinese Communist Party strategic planning.
+June 2021: I rebuilt this website to warn that China’s three top-level, interconnected digital strategies — Digital China, Cyber Great Power, and Smart Society — were largely absent from Western discourse, despite their central place in Chinese Communist Party strategic planning.

-July 2026: Five years later, the strategic blind spot remains.
-The Digital Triad still has not entered the U.S. strategic conversation.
-Worse, this analytical gap has widened, clouding U.S. understanding of critical adjacent strategies such as Military-Civil Fusion.
+June 2026: Five years later, the blind spot remains.
+The Digital Triad still has not entered the Western strategic conversation.
+Meanwhile, the analytical gap has widened, clouding Western understanding of adjacent national strategies such as Military-Civil Fusion and cross-cutting digital-intelligent initiatives such as Artificial Intelligence Plus.

-What we miss: In an era of intensifying geostrategic competition, these formally named, publicly available strategies offer unmatched strategic insight: Beijing’s authoritative vision for the digital age (highly ideological), the digital ambitions that drive it (highly competitive), and the timeline that shapes it (highly constrained).
+What we miss: In an era of intensifying geostrategic competition, these formally named, publicly available strategies offer unmatched insight into Beijing’s techno-ideological vision for the digital age, the competitive ambitions driving it, and the constrained timeline shaping its implementation.

-My goal: This website exists to inform the public about these strategies; to ensure our policymakers understand the seriousness, scope, and speed of their implementation; to assess the risks they may carry; and to support informed dialogue with our allies and partners on a constructive response.
+My goal: This website exists to bring these strategies into the public and policy conversation; clarify the seriousness, scope, and speed of their implementation; assess the risks they may carry; and support informed dialogue with allies and partners on constructive responses.

 Latest Posts

 This is an independent educational website managed by David Dorman.
-I maintain this website without funding or fees from any source.
-It offers analysis on China’s three elite digital strategies (Digital China, Cyber Great Power, and Smart Society) purely for teaching, research, and scholarship.
-I am solely responsible for all website content.
-This content does not necessarily reflect the views of my past or future employers, and their endorsement is not implied and may not be inferred.
+I receive no outside funding and charge no fees for its content.
+The website provides analysis of China’s three elite digital strategies—Digital China, Cyber Great Power, and Smart Society—for educational, research, and scholarly purposes.
+I am solely responsible for all content.
+The views expressed here are my own and do not necessarily reflect those of any past employers.
+No institutional endorsement should be inferred.